 Bottom Line for Tracy Landlords

 The advertised percentage on a property management company's website is rarely the full cost.
-Hidden fees — setup, renewal, maintenance markup, vacancy, inspection, and cancellation — routinely add 30–50% to a Tracy landlord's true annual management cost.
+Hidden fees — setup, renewal, maintenance markup, inspection, and cancellation — routinely add 30–50% to a Tracy landlord's true annual management cost.
 Out-of-area Bay Area owners are the most exposed because hidden fees accumulate quietly on monthly statements and rarely get questioned.
 Demand a complete written fee schedule before you sign any Tracy property management contract, and compare managers on total annual cost, not the headline percentage.
 A clean 7% with zero add-ons almost always beats a "cheaper" 6% loaded with hidden fees — by a wide margin, every single year you own the property.

 Frequently Asked Questions